EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_project.md

 ---
-title: How to organise your software project's directory
+title: How to organise your software project
 description: Good practice for organising files in a software project (or a research project in general)
 contributors: ["Aleksandra Nenadic"]
 page_id: organising_software_project